Montenegro in the Eurovision Song Contest 2022: Jury vote issues

 In a statement released during the broadcast of the grand final, the EBU revealed that six countries, including Montenegro, were found to have irregular jury voting patterns during the second semi-final.
 Consequently, these countries were given substitute aggregated jury scores for both the second semi-final and the grand final (shown above), calculated from the corresponding jury scores of countries with historically similar voting patterns as determined by the pots for the semi-final allocation draw held in January.
 Their televoting scores were unaffected.
-The Flemish broadcaster VRT later reported that the juries involved had made agreements to vote for each others' entries to secure qualification to the grand final.
+The Flemish broadcaster VRT later reported that the juries involved had made agreements to vote for each other's entries to secure qualification to the grand final.

 On 19 May, the EBU released a further statement clarifying the irregularities in voting patterns.
-This confirmed that the six countries involved had consistently scored each others' entries disproportionately highly in the second semi-final.
+This confirmed that the six countries involved had consistently scored each other's entries disproportionately highly in the second semi-final.
 This prompted the suspension of Montenegro's intended jury scores (shown below) in favour of the EBU's calculated aggregate scores, presented above.
 The Montenegrin broadcaster commented on the situation, strongly rejecting the accusations of vote manipulation and criticising the EBU's method of calculating the aggregate jury scores.
 The statement went on to request further transparency from the EBU over the issue.